Can Ex Keep Children From Their Grandparents?

 Your best option to avoid a situation in which grandparents are denied access to their grandchildren is to discuss the situation with your partner, provided that you currently maintain a relationship that allows you to discuss matters civilly.
 If you can, sit down, with or without your divorce attorney, and explain how grandparent visitation will affect your children.
 Although the right itself is deemed a “grandparent visitation right,” it is important to discuss grandparent visitation in terms of the rights of the children and not the grandparents.
 This way, it will be easier for your partner to see the consequences from the eyes of their children, rather than a third party to whom they may currently harbor negative feelings.
 If you and your partner cannot come to an agreement on your own, you may consider bringing the issue in front of a divorce mediator.
 This can be a mid-level step between discussing the issue between yourselves, and having the grandparents petition the court.
 And as always, keep in mind that a grandparent’s visitation rights are about the children – this is one constant that will benefit your children during a time of change.

 Questions About Child Custody and Visitation on Long Island?

 To learn more about what you need to know about Child Custody on Long Island, visit this page on Child Custody or contact us at 631-923-1910 for a complimentary consultation.

 Have Questions About Grandparent’s Rights in Your Long Island Divorce?

-The divorce attorneys and divorce mediators at the law firm of Robert E. Hornberger, Esq., P.C. have helped hundreds of divorcing couples on Long Island protect the rights of the children’s grandparents.
+The divorce attorneys and divorce mediators at the law firm of Hornberger Verbitsky, P.C. have helped hundreds of divorcing couples on Long Island protect the rights of the children’s grandparents.
 Give us a call at 631-923-1910 to set up a convenient time to come in and sit down with one of our experienced divorce attorneys and mediators to discuss the particulars of your situation at a free consultation in our convenient Melville, NY offices.